 Jesus commanded His followers to be baptized as an outward symbol of an inward commitment.
 This action puts the world on notice that a person is leaving their old life behind and embracing the life God has for them.
-See Matthew 3:13-17

 What age is appropriate for baptism?

-What if I was baptized as an infant?
+What if I was previously baptized?